hanfak/other-2/notes.md

   b.
 Follow instructions on terminal
   c. create model and migrate (follow instructions on repo)
   d.
 Add sign in, sign up, sign out to views
+10. Add association to user and articles
+  a.
+In models for both add association types
+  b. create migration to link tables `bin/rails g migration add_user_id_to_articles user_id:integer:index` and check in migration folder
+  c. rake migrate
+  d.
+Change article controller, to add user